πŸ“•Deploy an Application with a Dockerfile on Clouddley

 • Choose an ENV mode, which can be either single or import variables.
 Learn more here.

-Image showing the single variable ENV mode on Triggr Apps
+Image showing the single variable ENV mode on Clouddley.

 Single variable ENV mode